Randomness and Differentiability: Computable randomness and differentiability

 Since $L$ is finite, we can now pick a single pair of rationals $p,q \in L$ which works for arbitrary small $h>0$, as required.

 For the second inequality, the argument is similar, based on the second line in Lemma~\ref{lem:rat_intervals}.
-However, we now need the condition on middle thirds in the definition of $\wt \beta$, because when we replace an interval $[x,y]$ by a subinterval $B$ that is an $(r,s)$-interval, we also want to ensure that $z\in B$.
+However, we also need the condition on middle thirds in the definition of $\wt \beta$, because when we replace an interval $[x,y]$ by a subinterval $B$ that is an $(r,s)$-interval, we want to ensure that $z\in B$.

 Given $h > 0$, choose reals $x< y$, where $x \le z \le y$ and $z$ is in the middle third of $[x,y]$, such that $y-x < h/ \alpha $ and $S_f(x,y) < \wt\beta$.
 By Lemma~\ref{lem:rat_intervals} there is an $L$--interval $B= [u,v]$ such that $B \sub [x,y] $ and $ (y-x)/|B| < \alpha$.
 Since $\alpha < 4/3$ and $z$ is in the middle third of $[x,y]$, we have $z \in B$.
 Similar to the estimates above, we have